 Chemicals in Chemical Sunscreen

-If YOUR skin is of sensitive type, you may also be sensitive to the chemicals in chemical sunscreens, such as oxybenzone and avobenzone, the former of which is known to cause contact dermatitis.
+If YOUR skin is of a sensitive type, you may also be sensitive to the chemicals in chemical sunscreens, such as oxybenzone and avobenzone, the former of which is known to cause contact dermatitis.
 However, remember that everyone’s skin is unique.
 If you find that you react to chemical sunscreen—with skin redness, burning, stinging, or breakouts—you may want to consider physical sunscreen (which uses zinc oxide or titanium oxide) instead.

 Best Ingredients To Look For In Sensitive Skincare Products

 Not all skincare ingredients are harmful.
 And although there are ingredients to avoid for sensitive skin, there are also ingredients that can help you have your best complexion yet.
-The following are some calming yet effective ingredients that sensitive skin types can BENEFIT from!
+The following are some calming yet effective ingredients that sensitive skin types can benefit from!

 Immensely soothing, aloe isn’t just good for burns—it’s an excellent ingredient for sensitive skin and can be found in moisturizers, sunscreens, and serums.